Determining parameters of Kerr black holes at finite distance by shadow observation: Parameter determination based on features of apparent shape.

 We consider a map $f_4$ from the Fourier coefficients to the principal components.
 The principal component space $Z$ is the set of orthogonally transformed elements of the Fourier coefficient space $C$.
 This map is defined as follows:

 It should be noted here that the domain of the map $f_4$ is not $C$ but $C \times \{C\}$.
-Since principal component analysis calculates the variance of the entire data set, principal component analysis requires $\{ C \}$ as input.
+Since principal component analysis calculates the variance of the entire dataset, principal component analysis requires $\{ C \}$ as input.

 In general, a map from multiple variables to principal components is an orthogonal transformation.
 The map $f_4 (\cdot , C)$ is an orthonormal transformation.
-We present the transformation matrix $\bm{A}$ of the orthonormal transformation in appendix~\ref{sec:matrix}.
+We present the transformation matrix $\bm{A}$ of the orthonormal transformation in Appendix~\ref{sec:matrix}.
 To find $\bm{A}$, $50^3$ elements are sampled from $C$.
-We provide the sampled data as a supplement to the paper.
+We provide the sampled data as Supplemental Material~\cite{SupplmentalMaterial} to the paper.

 A set of all elements of the first three components of the principal component space $Z$ is defined as an observable space $O$.
 We define projection $f_5$ as follows:

 We define the composite map $f$ (see Fig.~\ref{fig040}) from the quotient space $P/\sim$ to the observables space $O$ as follows: